lewislarsen/sound-alerts-expanded/README.md

 ## Current Features
 ### Triggers
 - Receive an audio alert when near a herb patch without the Farming Cape or Max Cape equipped (dependent on whether you have 99 Farming).
+- Receive an audio alert when you have completed a Chambers of Xeric Raid.

 ## Customization
 ### Replacing Audio Files